Academic Company Events NI Developer Zone Support Solutions Products & Services Contact NI MyNI

 When the design of a printed circuit board (PCB) is complete, the design needs to be sent to a PCB manufacturer to be physically fabricated.
 Rather than send the entire design file, manufacturers require an industry standard file format to be used in their fabrication process.
 The standard format is called a Gerber file.

-In this article we will begin discussing how to export a Gerber file from NI Ultiboard, and investigate the various options in the export dialog box.
+This article dicusses how to export a Gerber file from NI Ultiboard, and investigate the various options in the export dialog box.

 Exporting a file refers to taking a CAD representation of a PCB (as can be seen in your Ultiboard file) and producing an output in a format that can be understood by the fabrication equipment at the board manufacturer.
-There are many different manufacturing techniques used to produce printed circuit boards and Ultiboard can produce a wide variety of outputs to meet these needs.
+There are many different manufacturing techniques used to produce PCBs and Ultiboard can produce a wide variety of outputs to meet these needs.

 It is important to talk to your production house and identify all the files and formatting information they need to support their manufacturing process.